Get Started

 Common Mistakes That Kill Your Success Rate

-Most broken link campaigns fail before the first email arrives.
-Generic templates (“Hey, I noticed a broken link on your site…”) signal automation and get deleted.
-Personalize each outreach—reference the specific page, explain why the dead link matters to that audience, and show you’ve read the content.
+Look, most broken link campaigns fail before the first email even arrives.
+Generic templates (“Hey, I noticed a broken link on your site…”) signal automation and get deleted on sight.
+Personalize each outreach, reference the specific page, explain why the dead link matters to that audience, and show you’ve actually read the content (not just skimmed the H1).

 Chasing irrelevant broken links wastes time.
 A dead resource on a marketing blog won’t value your developer tutorial, even if it’s objectively better.
 Match topic, audience, and content depth before investing in replacement content.